jqnatividad/qsv/README.md

 # do this instead
 qsv stats wcp.csv --output wcpstats.csv
 ```

+Alternatively, qsv can add a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark) (BOM) to the beginning of a CSV to indicate it's UTF-8 encoded.
+You can do this by setting the `QSV_OUTPUT_BOM` environment variable to `1`.

+This will allow Excel on Windows to properly recognize the CSV file as UTF-8 encoded.

+Note that this problem does not occur on Excel on macOS, as macOS uses UTF-8 as its default encoding.

 ## Interpreters
 For complex data-wrangling tasks, you can use Luau and Python scripts.